![]() | ||

 British Airways Gold and Silver Executive Club members, can check in 2 bags in all cabins, on all routes, unless the cabin allowance is greater, plus they are exempt from the heavy bag charge for bags weighing between 23kg and 32kg.
 These bag limits are also extended to American Airlines Executive Platinum and Platinum members and Iberia Plus Platinum and Plus Gold members, and are generally also (but unofficially) offered to oneworld members at the equivalent tiers, however this can't be relied on.

 British Airways excess baggage charges can be steep, and are even more expensive at the airport.
-In economy, be prepared to pay £35 a bag around Europe, and £40 for the rest of the world.
-This rises to £90 in First Class.
+In economy, be prepared to pay £35 a bag around Europe, and £65 for the rest of the world for the first bag, and £140 for each extra one.
+There is the same £140 charge in Club World.

-As always, these rules can change, however British Airways' website has up to date details of exactly what you can take onto a flight.
+As always, these rules can change, however British Airways' website has up to date details of exactly what you can take onto a flight, and what the check in limits are.